theunkn0wn1/theunkn0wn1.github.io/_posts/2020-07-17-grpc-python.md

 package, and assumes familiarity with the `protobuf` IDL and, optionally, familiarity with using gRPC in other languages.

-The main reason I wrote this guide is because i found the classical [RouteGuide](https://grpc.io/docs/languages/python/basics/) examples to contain far too much hand-waving which made it difficult to follow for a beginner.
+The main reason I wrote this guide is because i found the classical [RouteGuide](https://grpc.io/docs/languages/python/basics/) examples to contain far too much front-loading which made it difficult to pick apart and follow for a beginner.
 Thus this page splits each RPC type up into its own self-contained example, to better serve as a quick reference.

 All code examples can be found on my github repository [here](https://github.com/theunkn0wn1/theunkn0wn1.github.io).